jestin/gimp-vera-tileset-plugin/README.md

 cp vera_tileset.exe "/c/Program Files/GIMP 2/lib/gimp/2.0/plug-ins/vera_tileset"
 ```

 If all's gone well, open GIMP.
-MSYS2 is no longer needed.
+MSYS2 is no longer needed and the repository
+folder can be deleted.

 ## Usage